nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 <!-- So that ..., This means that ... -->

-> ❗ Note: Patient Manager will automatically validate the NRIC/FIN number based on the check digit
+> :warning: Note: Patient Manager will automatically validate the NRIC/FIN number based on the check digit
 > before it adds the patient.
 For testing purposes, you may want to use an NRIC/FIN number generator to
 > create valid NRIC/FIN numbers, like [this one](https://samliew.com/nric-generator).